Sufyan-Naveed/Learning-HTML/README.md

   - Add `title` attributes to provide additional information
   - Use `data-*` attributes to store custom data

-**Day 11: Document Structure and Layout**
-- **Topics Covered:**
-  - Understanding the DOM (Document Object Model)
-  - Best practices for structuring HTML documents
-  - Introduction to layout techniques (float, flexbox basics)
-- **Practical Exercise:**
-  - Create a well-structured HTML document
-  - Use divs and spans for layout purposes
-  - Apply basic flexbox properties for layout

-**Day 12: Accessibility**
-- **Topics Covered:**
-  - Importance of web accessibility
-  - Using ARIA (Accessible Rich Internet Applications) attributes
-  - Best practices for accessible HTML
-- **Practical Exercise:**
-  - Refactor a form to improve accessibility
-  - Add ARIA attributes to interactive elements
-  - Ensure all images have alt text and all forms have labels

-**Day 13: SEO Best Practices**
-- **Topics Covered:**
-  - Importance of SEO
-  - Using meta tags effectively
-  - Best practices for content structure
-- **Practical Exercise:**
-  - Optimize an HTML document for SEO
-  - Add meta tags for description, keywords, and author
-  - Ensure proper use of headings and content hierarchy

-**Day 14: Review and Practice**
-- **Topics Covered:**
-  - Recap of advanced topics
-- **Practical Exercise:**
-  - Create a small project combining advanced elements
-  - Build a webpage incorporating multimedia, new HTML5 elements, and SEO best practices

-#### Week 3: Project-Based Learning and Real-World Application

-**Day 15: Project Planning**
-- **Topics Covered:**
-  - Introduction to the final project
-  - Planning and structuring the project
-  - Creating a project outline and wireframe
-- **Practical Exercise:**
-  - Plan the layout and content of a personal portfolio website
-  - Create a wireframe of the website

-**Day 16: Building the Project (Part 1)**
-- **Topics Covered:**
-  - Creating the main sections of the project
-  - Adding content and basic elements
-- **Practical Exercise:**
-  - Set up the HTML structure of the portfolio website
-  - Create sections for the header, about me, projects, and contact

-**Day 17: Building the Project (Part 2)**
-- **Topics Covered:**
-  - Adding multimedia elements and forms
-  - Ensuring semantic HTML usage
-- **Practical Exercise:**
-  - Add images and videos to the portfolio
-  - Create a contact form with input fields and a submit button

-**Day 18: Styling and Accessibility**
-- **Topics Covered:**
-  - Adding basic inline CSS for styling
-  - Ensuring accessibility features are included
-- **Practical Exercise:**
-  - Style the portfolio website using inline CSS
-  - Add ARIA attributes to interactive elements
-  - Ensure all images have descriptive alt text

-**Day 19: Final Touches**
-- **Topics Covered:**
-  - Reviewing and refining the project
-  - Checking for SEO best practices
-- **Practical Exercise:**
-  - Review the entire portfolio for errors and improvements
-  - Add meta tags and ensure proper content hierarchy
-  - Test the website for accessibility

-**Day 20: Presentation and Feedback**
-- **Topics Covered:**
-  - Presenting the final project
-  - Peer review and feedback session
-- **Practical Exercise:**
-  - Present your portfolio website to the class
-  - Provide and receive feedback from peers

-**Day 21: Wrap-Up and Future Learning**
-- **Topics Covered:**
-  - Recap of the entire course
-  - Discussion on additional resources and next steps for learning (CSS, JavaScript)
-- **Practical Exercise:**
-  - Reflect on what you've learned
-  - Plan your next steps for further web development learning

 This detailed roadmap provides a comprehensive guide for learning HTML, ensuring that learners build a solid foundation and gain practical experience through hands-on exercises.